martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

 between each hidden name
 and all of the public names that are used for that each hidden name.

-Obviously, the reuse of a name would reveal that two identical names share a configuration.
+Obviously, the reuse of a public name reveals that the connection attempts are accessing the same ECH configuration.
 The use of ECH still means that uses of those public names could correspond to different hidden names.

-To provide a comprehensible view of the true anonymity set, an adversary would need to obtain all public names that are in use across all hidden names.
+To provide a comprehensible view of the true anonymity set, an adversary would need to obtain all public names that are in use across all hidden names in the set.
 If different names are provided in response to every DNS query from an authoritative resolver, an adversary would -- at best -- need to query every DNS resolver cache that queries that authoritative.
+Diversifying the choice of name based on client IP or the Client Subnet option ensures that an adversary needs to make multiple queries to obtain all of the mappings.

 This makes it far more difficult to get a precise enumeration of the names that correspond to any given anonymity set.